|

 Paris was a huge hit with all concerned, but especially with young Ben, who I don't think could believe

 there was THIS much historic 'stuff' packed in to one city!
-The open-top bus tour served to highlight how magnificently
+The open-top bus tour served to highlight how magnificently Paris

-what a scratch it is!).
+a scratch it is!).
 The Eiffel Tower remains one of the great tourist experiences anywhere in the world and getting

 around the city is just so easy (albeit occasionally uncomfortably crowded on the Metro and RER systems).